 5. Provide convenient reading, saving, and exporting

 The solution was integrated with the third-party library WoutWare CadLib to allow:

 - *.dwg and *.dxf reading and saving

 - PDF export

 Rewriting slow AutoCAD functions

 The most labor-intensive part was to rewrite slow AutoCAD functions:

 1. Automatic conversion

-The algorithm producing polylines was rewritten in three simple steps:
+To successfully convert VB to C#, the algorithm producing polylines was rewritten in three simple steps:

 - First, VBA was converted to VB6